Piano Concerto (Tan Dun)

 The score is published by G. Schirmer.
-It is scored for two flutes, piccolo, two oboes, two clarinets, two bassoons, four horns, three trumpets, three trombone, one tuba, timpani, four percussion, harp, and strings.
+It is scored for two flutes, piccolo, two oboes, two clarinets, two bassoons, four horns, three trumpets, three trombones, one tuba, timpani, four percussion, harp, and strings.

 It was described by Lang Lang as "very melodic, very rhythmic, and very dramatic."
-It requires that the pianist uses its fingers, palms, fists, and forearms to play the piece, therefore the pianist was described as a "martial artist of the keyboard".
+It requires that the pianist uses their fingers, palms, fists, and forearms to play the piece, therefore the pianist was described as a "martial artist of the keyboard".

 It was well received by critics and described as a "mishmash of genres".